 - Herbert Samuel, Ritz Carlton Hotel, Herzliya Pituach

-I tend to start with a light raw dish like the Red Tuna Crudo or Beef Tartare.
+I tend to start with a light raw dish like the Red Tuna Crudo, Salmon or Beef Tartare.
 The Tomato Salad is the Herbert Samuel signature dish and very popular.
 If you are dining with a fellow carnivore then I recommend ordering the Beef Chateau or the Prime Rib as they are both great options for a minimum of 2 diners.
-I have often been with non-meat eaters who have been very happy with their fish main course.
+The fish dishes are also delicious, especially the salmon and grouper.
 All the chocolate related desserts are always incredible and worth saving room for.
 There is also a very impressive wine menu and the wine fridges line the length of the restaurant.

 - Blue Sky by Meir Adoni, Carlton Hotel, Tel Aviv